 When developing reality television for networks, an idea is not enough, you need to have great cast involved.
 A cast that the masses will be able to relate to.
 Lauren Conrad was a high school girl struggling with the woes of growing pains.
 Good and bad relationships are something we all experience, but the raw sincerity of Lauren is what made the show special.
 You could see the hurt and joy she experienced on the show.
 This allowed viewers to care about what she experienced.
 This is what made it a great show.

-Once you have a great cast attached, you should think about collaborating with a great production company.
+Once you have a great cast attached, you should think about collaborating with a great unscripted or reality show production company.
 When we got our first deal with E!, they partnered us with an established and “approved” production company called Intuitive Entertainment.
 Approved production companies are companies that have worked with Networks for years and have built up a certain amount of trust for being able to deliver compelling video content.

 Sure you will want to run the show yourself.
 Unfortunately, it does not work like that.

 Don’t get too attached to the idea

 The first thing you will learn when developing content is that you should not be too attached to an idea.
 Anyone who has ever collaborated on a creative piece knows that ideas, storylines change.
 When creating reality television shows for Networks, these changes can come from your collaboration partner or the network development team.
 Sometimes it will feel like changes/notes are coming from both at the same time.
 That’s ok.
 Stay calm.
 The most important thing is to digest all the notes and be respectful.